matttm/imposter-db/README.md

 username - USER -- where USER is the user of the remote database password - PASS -- where PASS is the password of the above user in the remote database
 ```
+You can connect to it from an DBMS or you can set a local running API to use it as the database.
 # Architecture

 Here's a flow chart depicting the architecture of what the proxy does: